amihalik/ai-emergency-response/README.md

 ### Caller Attribute Analysis

 * Identify caller attributes such as gender, approximate age, and emotional state using Azure Speech Analytics.
+* The `CallerAttributes` dataclass encapsulates the inferred gender, age group, and emotional state for each call.
+* Attribute analysis runs alongside speech-to-text transcription in the processing pipeline.

 ### Background Noise Classification